-Students with fellowships the first year are strongly encouraged to try out a research group or to take more than the 3 core courses.
+Students with fellowships in the first year are expected to engage in research or additional courses beyond the 9-credit minimum.

 A minimum of 72 credits is required for the PhD degree, including any credits transferred.
 As part of these 72 credits, all students must take at least four advanced level (3000-level) graduate courses offered within our Department as described below in Section F.